Østre Porsgrunn Church

-Østre Porsgrunn Church (Østre Porsgrunn kirke; also known as Østsiden kirke) is a parish church of the Church of Norway in Porsgrunn Municipality in Vestfold og Telemark county, Norway.
+Østre Porsgrunn Church (Østre Porsgrunn kirke; also known as Østsiden kirke) is a parish church of the Church of Norway in Porsgrunn Municipality in Telemark county, Norway.
 It is located in the town of Porsgrunn.
 It is one of the two churches for the Porsgrunn parish which is part of the Skien prosti (deanery) in the Diocese of Agder og Telemark.
 The white, concrete church was built in a modern, rectangular design in 2019 using plans drawn up by the architect Espen Surnevik.
 The church seats about 500 people.

 The church is located in the Kirkehaugen district of Eastern Porsgrunn.
 The church sits just east of Fylkesvei 356 at Kirkebakken 17.
 In 2011 the old Rococo style church that was built in 1760 was completely destroyed by a fire.
 A new building was completed on the same site in 2019.